yutagot/Semiconductor_physics/files/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Semicondutor physics's documentation!
+Welcome to the world of semiconuctor physics !
 ================================================

 ####